The Master Plan (1954 film)

-The Master Plan is a 1954 British second feature espionage thriller film directed by Cy Endfield and starring Norman Wooland, Tilda Thamar and Wayne Morris.
+The Master Plan is a 1954 British second feature espionage thriller film directed by Cy Endfield and starring Wayne Morris, Tilda Thamar and Norman Wooland.
 It was written by Enfield based on the teleplay Operation North Star by Harald Bratt.

 Plot

 Following the Second World War, an American army officer stationed in West Germany is assigned with keeping classified information away from the Communists.
 Unfortunately, enemy agents know that he suffers from sudden black-outs and use this to hypnotise him, and make it appear that he is a traitor.